gerardog1/LINUX_HARDENING/05-ufw-firewall/commands.md

 In my case, I have two open ports: UDP 546 used by NetworkManager (DHCPv6 client) and TCP 654 used by sshd (SSH server).

-Since SSH is the only service we need for remote access, we will allow traffic to that port in UFW while all other ports remain blocked, keeping the server secure.
+Since SSH is the only service we require for remote administration, we configured UFW to allow traffic only to that port.
+All other incoming connections remain blocked, while DHCPv6 continues to function safely as an outgoing client service.
 ## Install & Configure UFW
 To install the UFW (Uncomplicated Firewall) Run:
 ```bash